Monthly Archives: July 2022

 The Gutenberg Galaxy then immediately concludes:

-This is the Night from which Joyce invites the Finnegans to wake.
+This is the Night from which Joyce invites the Finnegans to wake.14

-Just as Typhon in America, 13 years before The Gutenberg Galaxy, immediately concludes:
+To compare, Typhon in America, around 15 years before The Gutenberg Galaxy, immediately concludes:

 In this darkness we must learn to see.

-1. McLuhan sometimes called his unpublished manuscript from te late 1940s simply Typhon and at other times, Typhon in America.
+1. McLuhan sometimes called his unpublished manuscript from the late 1940s simply Typhon and at other times, Typhon in America.
 In the latter case, the parallel should be noted with his 1944 lecture (published in 1946): ‘An Ancient Quarrel in Modern America’.
 With both, the intent was to indicate a recurrent synchronic drama below the level of contemporary diachronic events.
 The same impulse was at work with Freud and Jung and with Yeats, Pound, Eliot and Joyce.
 It was also the great question of McLuhan’s Nashe thesis, one inherited from Rupert Lodge in Winnipeg — and one that McLuhan spent the rest of his life interrogating.
+That question: how to articulate the dynamic plurality underlying the actions of humans, including that action of articulation?

 2. A fourth cycle concerning MERCURY is cited by McLuhan in Book IV of Typhon from Bacon’s PAN or NATURE chapter of Wisdom of the Ancients: “Mercury, that is, the Word of God, which the Holy Scriptures without all controversy affirm, and such of the philosophers as had any smack of divinity assented unto (…) Whereas Pan is said to be, next unto Mercury, the messenger of the gods, there is in that a divine mystery contained; for, next to the word of God, the image of the world proclaims the power and wisdom divine, as sings the sacred poet.
 Psalm xix: ‘Caeli enarrant gloriam Dei et opera manuum eius adnuntiat firmamentum.’
 The heavens declare the glory of God, and the firmament showeth the works of his hands.”
 Mercury as “messenger of the gods” plays the role of logos or medium or sinews/labyrinth/thread both between the gods themselves and between the gods and the historical order.
 That this logos or medium or thread reveals both as word and as the intelligible order of nature, especially of the stars, is the explicit topic of McLuhan’s Nashe thesis.